Layr-Labs/eigenlayer-contracts/README.md

 EigenLayer (formerly 'EigenLayr') is a set of smart contracts deployed on Ethereum that enable restaking of assets to secure new services.
 At present, this repository contains *both* the contracts for EigenLayer *and* a set of general "middleware" contracts, designed to be reuseable across different applications built on top of EigenLayer.

+Note that the interactions between middleware and EigenLayer are not yet "set in stone", and may change somewhat prior to the platform being fully live on mainnet; in particular, payment architecture is likely to evolve.
+As such, the "middleware" contracts should not be treated as definitive, but merely as a helpful reference, at least until the architecture is more settled.

 Click the links in the Table of Contents below to access more specific documentation.
 We recommend starting with the [EigenLayer Technical Specification](docs/EigenLayer-tech-spec.md) to get a better overview before diving into any of the other docs.

 ## Table of Contents